 So, in summary, what got me into Clarion West and UCSD:

 -the story I read to my comatose dad before he passed away

 -the story I wrote while working in the ER

 -the 1st flash I had ever written

 Wild, huh?
 It’s so thrilling that writing about wolves and dragons got me into the Clarions.
-I thought that like vampires and dystopia stories, wolf and dragon stories would be considered overdone and a saturated subject.
+I thought that like vampires and dystopia stories, wolf and dragon stories would be considered an overdone and saturated subject.
 But, on the other hand, that didn’t stop me from wanting to write about what I love.
 I’m glad I didn’t stop myself.

 P.S: This was my 1st time compiling and submitting a manuscript from Scrivener, which I only started using since September 2019.
-Good to know that 1st attempt didn’t end up in flames.
+Good to know that the 1st attempt didn’t end up in flames.